 “[S]ome of his joints were anchylosed, and others tightly bandaged on account of recent dislocation.
 From the waist downward, there was less pliability in him than in the limbs of a centenarian, or a gourmand stiffed by chronic gout.
 Nor was this all.
 His blood, being denied a free passage in a downward direction … made his neck and face swell and his eye protrude, and turned his cheeks as red as the gills of a fish … [but] getting out of his trammels was sometimes a more awful trial than getting into them.”

 Some inexpressible wearers did not care about the difficulties of getting into or out of them.
 This was the case for two French actors: Fleury, one of the greatest comedians of his time, and comedian Paulin.
 They combined their wardrobes, and among their favored shared possessions was a pair of black silk inexpressibles, which they agreed they would alternate wearing.
 Fleury wrote:

 “[Paulin] adhered to the compact with the strictest fidelity; but my honour yielded to the promptings of vanity: I violated the treaty, and sported the silk inexpressibles three times in succession.”

 Fleury’s violation of their agreement, soon lead to a sword duel in a meadow.
 At the exact moment the men drew their swords, an indescribable beauty advanced upon the two men and exclaimed, “Stay!”
-She then reminded them if one killed the other it would be murder and so the men sheathed their swords.
-The result was
+She then reminded them if one killed the other it would be murder and so the men sheathed their swords with the following result:

 “[Paulin then] assuming his usual lively and jocose tone … said, ‘Truly, my dear Fleury, there never was a more ridiculous affair than this quarrel of ours.
 To fight for a petticoat might be perfectly natural; but who ever heard of a duel for a pair of black silk shorts?'”